Eco-Friendly Home Audit

 Before you even consider turning your home into an eco-friendly haven for your family, you really need to identify areas of concern.
 Don’t worry, it is not complicated at all.
 All you need to do is to go through your home room by room and make some notes of where you think you might be utilizing un-necessary energy.

 Let’s start in the kitchen.
 Is your faucet leaking?
 A leaking faucet can waste gallons of water very easily.
 You may have got used to the drip-drip sound, but this is, in fact, the sound of water and money dripping away.
 Fix the leak.
 More than often or not it is something as simple as an old washer.
-Be sure to look under the sink and see if there are any signs of moistures or leaks.
-A leak can be from a garbage disposal, drain, dishwasher hose and more.
+Be sure to look under the sink and see if there are any signs of moisture or leaks.
+A leak can be from a garbage disposal, drain, dishwasher hose, and more.

 While you are in the kitchen, check out your appliances.
 Are they up to date and meet with the latest energy consumption updates?
-If they don’t, you can save both money, electricity, and gas by replacing them with current up to date appliances.
+If they don’t, you can save both money, electricity, and gas by replacing them with current up-to-date appliances.